Androulla Jefferies

 My background in teaching has helped me throughout my life.
 I taught computer skills for 8 years and, more recently, have transferred my skills to teaching feltmaking.
 I believe in collaborative teaching with an emphasis on group and pair work, and the value of students teaching each other.
 This method has helped reinforce learning in groups of feltmakers, too.

-In my current role as Communications Officer, I have been able to work with others in the IFA, including the Education Team, in order to create an informative and attractive website for the Association.
-I believe that education is at the heart of what we do and am delighted to be part of the team that promotes an appreciation of felt along with best practice and innovation.
+Whilst on the Committee as Communications Officer, I was able to work with others in the IFA to create an informative and attractive website for the Association.
+I believe that Education is at the heart of what we do and am delighted to be part of the team that promotes an appreciation of felt along with best practice and innovation.